 - Folate is added to foods like bread to prevent neural tube defects;

-- Nacin ((Vitamin B3) is added to bread to avoid pellagra and vitamin D is added to milk to avoid rickets; and
+- Nacin (Vitamin B3) is added to bread to avoid pellagra, and vitamin D is added to milk to avoid rickets; and

 - Many people also take a multivitamin (and a slew of other supplements) as an insurance policy against poor food choices and/or a lack of nutrients in our soils.

 Food manufacturers were initially sceptical of food fortification because they had to admit that their food no longer naturally contained nutrients.
-But before long, they embraced it and now market that they contain high levels of nutrients that are only there because they were made in a chemical plant in China.
+But before long, they embraced it and now advertise that they contain high levels of nutrients that are only there because they were made in a chemical plant in China.

-If your corn no longer contains vitamins, minerals or flavour you can add them all back in via synthetic nutrients, call it Frosted Flakes (with sugar as the second ingredient) and then market it as a ‘Good Source of Vitamin D’.
+If your corn no longer contains vitamins, minerals or flavour, you can add them all back in via synthetic nutrients, call it Frosted Flakes (with sugar as the second ingredient) and then market it as a ‘Good Source of Vitamin D’.

 Unfortunately, the glossy packaging fails to mention that Frosted Flakes only contain one gram of protein per serving.
 While protein is arguably the most important nutrient to ensure you are getting enough of, improving satiety and helping you not to overeat, it is also the most expensive!

-In the context of a nutrient depleted food system, synthetic vitamins and fortification may be a net positive.
+In the context of a nutrient-depleted food system, synthetic vitamins and fortification may be a net positive.
 However, there are a number of potential problems when it comes to relying too heavily on supplements and synthetic nutrients.

-- Fat-soluble vitamin D that is added to low-fat milk which has had the fat removed may not be well absorbed into the system with a very low-fat diet.
+- Fat-soluble vitamin D that is added to low-fat milk, which has had the fat removed, may not be well absorbed into the system with a very low-fat diet.

 - Phytochemicals like phytic acid in grains can impact nutrient absorption of nutrients such as iron and calcium.
 While many women suffer from a lack of dietary iron, many men are actually carrying excessive levels of iron which can contribute to obesity, cardiovascular disease and cancer.

-- Excess levels of B vitamins from hyper absorbable synthetic supplements are also thought to overdrive methylation.
+- Excess levels of B vitamins from hyper-absorbable synthetic supplements are also thought to overdrive methylation.

 - Synthetic vitamins come in a crystalline form compared to nutrients in food which are bound carbohydrates, proteins and fats.
 The food matrix affects the bioavailability and absorption of nutrients.